fatalerrorfm/production-guide/README.md

 In the settings for each post:
 - schedule for publishing on the right date, at 9AM Eastern
-- turn on the switch for publishing to the twitter account, via the Social tab
+- turn on the switch for publishing to the Twitter account, via the Social tab